 A great biking pack is essential for long days on the single track.
-This pack from Gregory can fit lunch, snacks, and has a large hydration reservoir.
+The Endo 15 from Gregory can fit lunch, snacks, and has a large hydration reservoir.
 It also has a special removable compartment for bike tools and supplies.

 The exterior is rugged and streamlined to hold up to snags and rocks.
-The back of the pack is well aerated.
+The back of the pack is well ventilated .
 Even though this pack is designed for biking, it also works well for long day hikes.

 Every biker needs a bike tool for fixing the inevitable.
 Crankbrothers makes a variety of options, but we like this one because it has 19 different tools, yet it fits into a slim package.